openwms/interface21-web/README.md

 ## B. Anthropoda

 A self-contained authentication module, including
-- a lightweight login form UI widget
+- a lightweight login form UI widget (HTML5 Webcomponent)
-- a RESTful authentication service
+- a RESTful authentication service (Spring Web)
 - a SPI to customize authentication and authorization